shd101wyy/Simple/README.md

 ```
 SimpleComponent <= SimpleBase <= SimpleDOM
 ```
 * **SimpleDOM**
-Low level prototype for DOM manipulation.
+Low level abstraction for fast DOM manipulation.
-You can regard **SimpleDOM** as a kind of Virtual DOM, which improves DOM rendering speed.
+You can regard **SimpleDOM** as a kind of Virtual DOM, which helps improve DOM rendering speed.
-Many native DOM element such as `div, button, p` are already wrapped by **SimpleDOM** for you
+Many native DOM element such as `div, button, p` are already wrapped by **SimpleDOM** for you.

 * **SimpleBase**
 Inherited from **SimpleDOM**, **SimpleBase** is a higher level abstraction.
 It offers many basic prototype functions such as `getInitialState`, `getDefaultProps`, etc.

 * **SimpleComponent**
-Inherited from **SimpleBase**, **SimpleComponent** is highly user-defined and flexible.
+Inherited from **SimpleBase**, **SimpleComponent** is user-defined and highly flexible.

 #### SimpleComponent Lifecycle
 1. `init()`
 Called only once before the element is rendered.
-You should put all your initialization here
+You should put all your initialization here.

 2. `componentDidMount`
-Called only once immediately after the element is rendered
+Called only once immediately after the element is rendered.

 3. `componentWillUpdate`
-Called every time when `state` is updated by `setState`.
-This is not called for the initial render
+Called every time when `state` is updated by `setState` or `forceUpdate` is called.
+This is not called for the initial render.

 4. `componentDidUpdate`
 Called immediately after the element is done with updating rendering.
-This is not called for the initial render
+This is not called for the initial render.

 5. `componentWillUnmount`
-Called right before the element is removed
+Called right before the element is removed.

 6. `componentDidUnmount`
-Called after the element is removed
+Called after the element is removed.

-#### Create a SimpleComponent
+#### Create your own SimpleComponent
 ```javascript
 let MyComponent = Simple({
     render: function() {               // render function has to be defined.